Diarrohea can cause you to lose a lot of fluid very quickly. There are treatments that can help.

 Side effects of anti diarrhoea drugs are uncommon, but they can happen.
 Tell your doctor or nurse if any of these symptoms are severe or don't go away:

 - tiredness (fatigue)

-Rarely, people have an allergic reaction to one of these medicines.
+Rarely, some people have an allergic reaction to one of these medicines.
 Signs of an allergic reaction include itchy lumps, like a nettle rash, or sudden wheezing.
 You need to go to a hospital straight away if you have any of these signs.